dianagudu/ldap_dev/README.md

 ### LDAP configuration

 You can control the feudalAdapter configuration for the LDAP backend in [config_files/feudal_adapter.conf](config_files/feudal_adapter.conf#L207).
-There are two modes currently supported:
+There are three modes currently supported:

 - read_only: there is read only access to the LDAP, therefore the local accounts need to already be created in the LDAP and mapped to the federated accounts through a user